uncatcrea/wp-appkit/wp-appkit/readme.txt

 Get a look at all available features: [https://uncategorized-creations.com/features/](https://uncategorized-creations.com/features/)

+**NEW FEATURE - Progressive web apps**: We are currently adding support for Progressive web apps (PWA).
+You can follow our progress on [GitHub](https://github.com/mleroi/wp-appkit/tree/feature-pwa).
+PWA are a new way to deliver fast, reliable and great experience on the web notably for mobiles.
+They allow to create apps accessible as websites that you can install and access as traditionnal mobile apps.
+It's an initiative from Google, currently only available for Android but we think and hope that the support will grow rapidly.

 = Getting Started: Test WP-AppKit in no time =

 Even if you are familiar with development, building your first mobile app can be intimidating.
 We know that, we’ve been there before :-)

-For that, we have a tutorial that will guide through the process to have your first app connected to your WordPress site installed on your phone.
+For that, we have a tutorial that will guide you through the process to have your first app connected to your WordPress site installed on your phone.

 [Get started with WP-AppKit](https://uncategorized-creations.com/wp-appkit/doc/getting-started/)